Person sitter på huk och organiserar hundratals små figurer i lera.

 18.9 1993 – 31.10 1993

-Also striking was the series of large, swollen cast iron sculptures that Antony Gormley presented for the first time at Malmö Konsthall.
-Two were suspended from the ceiling, one placed right at the entrance, and one outside the art hall.
-In these heavy, expanding works—based on the artist’s own body—the immediate surrounding “life space” had also been materialized in iron.
+Equally striking was a series of large, swollen cast iron sculptures shown by Gormley for the first time in Malmö.
+Two were suspended from the ceiling, one placed just inside the entrance, and another positioned outside the Konsthall.
+These heavy, expanding forms—based on the artist’s own body—also embodied the surrounding “space of life,” made tangible in iron.

 It was in India that Antony Gormley became an artist.
-He lived there for three years to study meditation under the spiritual teacher Goenka—a form of meditation that concentrates human consciousness into a timeless experience of the self within one’s own body.
-When Antony Gormley returned to his native England (b.
-1950 in Hampstead), it was during a time when discussions around art were largely focused on language and the question of which detour to art was the “right” one.
-It is therefore not surprising that his commitment to corporeality and the physically tangible means of sculpture was immediately noticed.
+He lived there for three years to study meditation under the teacher S.N.
+Goenka.
+This practice centres human consciousness in a timeless experience of the self within the body.
+When Gormley returned to his native England (born 1950 in Hampstead), it was during a period when debates about art were largely focused on language and on which conceptual detour led most appropriately to art.
+It is perhaps not surprising, then, that his commitment to corporeality and to sculpture’s physically grounded means of expression drew immediate attention.

-It was with his hollow lead sculptures that Antony Gormley had his international breakthrough, notably participating in the seventh Documenta in Kassel in 1982 with casts of his own body in various vulnerable positions.
-These figures were sealed off, protected by a repellent shell, yet at the same time exposed and defenseless—meditative and confrontational all at once.
-Several of these lead sculptures were included in what was, at the time, the most extensive exhibition of Antony Gormley’s work, along with a selection of his later cement sculptures, in which the body is entirely encased.
+Gormley achieved international recognition with his hollow lead sculptures—casts of his own body placed in various exposed positions.
+He participated in the seventh Documenta in Kassel in 1982 with these works.
+They appeared closed off, shielded by a resistant outer shell, yet at the same time exposed and vulnerable—both meditative and confrontational.
+A number of these lead sculptures were included in this, the most comprehensive exhibition of Gormley’s work to date, along with a selection of later cement sculptures in which the body is entirely encased in solid form.

 Bilden visar ett hav av små skulpturer i form av figurer i lera.